The 2020 Central Wisconsin Book Festival will happen the last weekend in September!

 - John Galligan, author of the acclaimed "Bad Axe County" mystery and the follow up, "Dead Man Dancing" coming out in Summer 2020, as well as the four-novel Fly Fishing Mystery series.

-We'll share more authors as they come aboard, along with information about donating to the festival, volunteer opportunities and more, so check back often!
+We'll share more authors as they come aboard - we're working on a couple of bigger headline events we hope to share soon - along with information about donating to the festival, volunteer opportunities and more, so check back often!
 You can also follow the festival on our Facebook page and Instagram and Twitter (@BookWisconsin) to stay up to date!
-If you have questions about the festival, or if you're an author who would like to join us for the festival, please contact us at email@example.com.
+If you have questions about the festival, or if you're an author who would like to join us for the festival, please contact us at firstname.lastname@example.org.